OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

 2. To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine.

-3. [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [Ngrok](https://ngrok.com/download) (For local environment testing) latest version (any other tunneling software can also be used)
+3. [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [Ngrok](https://ngrok.com/download) (For local environment testing) latest version (any other tunneling software can also be used)
    If you using Ngrok to test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
 Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.